 Probably the most delicious way to balance your hormones, seed cycling involves eating certain seeds during certain phases of your cycle in order to promote a healthy hormone balance.
 Pumpkin and flax seeds during the first half of your cycle promote estrogen production, while sesame and sunflower seeds during the second half of your cycle promote progesterone production.
 Anecdotal evidence suggests that seed cycling can help reduce symptoms of PMS.

-There are plenty of supplements on the market targeted towards reducing PMS symptoms and spotting.
+There are plenty of supplements on the market targeted towards reducing PMS symptoms and spotting few days before period.
 Our advice is to look for supplements that contain vitex, maca, and ashwagandha, but only recommend use during the second half of your cycle.
 Using these herbals at the wrong time or all cycle long can do more harm than good.

 Not sure where to start?
 Our Luteal Love herbal blend includes all three of these key herbals and recommends use only during the last few weeks of your cycle to ensure you’re getting the right herbals when you need them most.